Disk space utilization

 Here:

-• temp_files — the number of temporary files in this database;
+— number of temporary files in this database;temp_bytes

-In the fields temp_files and temp_bytes All temporary files since the cluster was created are taken into account.
-Data is only reset after restoring from backup or after a disaster.
-Use the values of these fields to monitor changes in the total size of temporary files.
+fields include all temporary files since the cluster was created.
+Data is only reset after restoring from backup or after a crash.
+Use the values of these fields to keep track of changes in the total size of temporary files.

-The size of temporary tables created by a specific query can be obtained using the command ANALYZE.
+The size of the temporary tables created by a particular query can be obtained using the EXPLAIN ANALYZE command.

 Check consumers of logical replication slots